google/WebFundamentals/src/content/en/updates/2019/08/get-started-with-gpu-compute-on-the-web.md

 browsers.

 The example below shows you how to write four bytes to buffer memory accessible from the GPU.
-It calls `device.createBufferMappedAsync()` that takes the size of the buffer and its usage.
+It calls `device.createBufferMappedAsync()` which takes the size of the buffer and its usage.
 Even though the usage flag `GPUBufferUsage.MAP_WRITE` is not required for this specific call, let's be explicit that we want to write to this buffer.
 The resulting promise resolves with a GPU buffer object and its associated raw binary data buffer.

-Writing bytes is familiar if you’ve already played with `ArrayBuffer`: use a `TypedArray` object and copy the values into it.
+Writing bytes is familiar if you’ve already played with `ArrayBuffer`; use a `TypedArray` object and copy the values into it.

 ```js